After Brexit: Roadmap for a leap in the dark

 Day Two of the summit and, if it is to be Brexit, leaders of the 27 other states will confer without Cameron in the room - a pattern Britons will have to get used to.
 Article 50 sets a two-year limit on divorce talks.
 The EU must fill a Britain-sized hole in its budget and reassure millions of EU citizens living in Britain and Britons on the continent of their future rights.

-EU leaders, notably Germany and France, may push for a quick show of unity on more integration.
+EU leaders may push for a quick show of unity on more integration.
 Divisions between Berlin and Paris on managing the euro zone probably rule out a big move on that front before both hold elections in 2017.
 Closer EU defence cooperation, without sceptical Britain, may be revived.
 A major EU security policy review is already on the summit agenda.

-Other initiatives, aimed at blunting Marine Le Pen's far-right, eurosceptic bid for the French presidency in 2017, could include a push to stimulate job creation, especially among the young.

-"Brexit or not, we have to think about what comes next," French Finance Minister Michel Sapin told Reuters.
-"France will speak.
-Germany expects us to.
-We'll need to ... work together and not alienate the others from a Franco-German initiative."
+However, others, including Polish chairman Tusk, caution against alienating voters by moving ahead too fast.
+Tusk argues British voters have shown many in Europe are reluctant.

-The Council of EU leaders must give the executive Commission a negotiating mandate.
-Some in Britain see exit discussions lasting longer than two years.
+EU leaders should give the Commission a negotiating mandate.
+Some in Britain see exit discussions lasting longer than two years to include talks on new trade terms.
 But an extension requires an EU unanimity that few in Brussels expect.

-Some suggest talks with Britain on its future trade terms can run in parallel to the exit talks.
-Juncker, who spoke to reporters over lunch in Paris on Tuesday, ruled that out: "After the two years, we'll negotiate relations with a blank slate," he said.

 FROM DAY 7 - NOTHING (AND EVERYTHING) CHANGES; HELLO ESTONIA

-After a Brexit vote, all EU laws apply in Britain until two years after London starts the process to leave.
+After a Brexit vote, all EU laws would apply in Britain until two years after London starts the process to leave.
 Then none would apply.
-Meanwhile, British lawmakers sit in the EU parliament, Hill in the Commission, thousands of Britons would go on working as EU civil servants and British ministers sit in EU councils.
-But they will have no real voice and Britain plans to renounce its EU presidency in the second half of 2017; Estonia would come forward to start its first stint in the chair six months early.
+Meanwhile, British lawmakers sit in the EU parliament and thousands of Britons would go on working as EU civil servants and British ministers sit in EU councils.
+But they will have no real voice.
+There would be pressure to exclude MEPs and Britain's commissioner, Jonathan Hill, might leave before being stripped by Juncker of his strategic portfolio overseeing the EU financial sector; Britain would be expected to renounce its EU presidency in the second half of 2017; Estonia might come forward to start its first stint in the chair six months early.
+Other solutions include new member Croatia being slotted in or Malta extending its presidency, which starts in January.

-Some also see heavy pressure to exclude British MEPs from a say on EU laws and to deprive Hill, a Cameron appointee, of his sensitive portfolio overseeing financial services regulation.

-Whatever the referendum's outcome, a host of other EU plans, shelved for fear of alienating British voters, will come out of cold storage, including energy-saving rules to limit the power of toasters and kettles.
-Dealing with the fallout from a Swiss referendum on EU migration and a Dutch rejection of the EU trade deal with Ukraine will get back on track, as will a review of the EU's seven-year budget.

 END OF THE ROAD?